Toledo777/Toledo777/README.md

 }
 ```

 I first got into coding at 12 years by learning JavaScript on Khan Academy.
 I got back into it at 17 when I started my schooling in Computer Science.
 I'm now 20 and still going strong!
 I'm currently looking for new areas of tech to explore.
-Maye VR or AI 🤔.

 ### :briefcase: Credentials
 - Experience: